okta/okta-developer-docs/packages/@okta/vuepress-site/code/angular/okta_angular_auth_js/index.md

 ---

-This guide will walk you through integrating authentication and authorization into an Angular application using the [Okta Auth SDK](https://github.com/okta/okta-auth-js).
+This guide walks you through integrating authentication and authorization into an Angular application using the [Okta Auth SDK](https://github.com/okta/okta-auth-js).

-> The Auth SDK is a lower level SDK than the [Okta Angular SDK](https://github.com/okta/okta-angular), which builds upon the Auth SDK to implement many of the features shown in this guide.
-Our complete [Angular Sample Apps](https://github.com/okta/samples-js-angular) are built using the Angular SDK.
-For a simple integration, we generally recommend using the Angular SDK.
-However, in certain cases it may be preferable to use the Auth SDK directly, as shown here.
+> **Note:** The Auth SDK is a lower-level SDK than the [Okta Angular SDK](https://github.com/okta/okta-angular) that builds upon the Auth SDK to implement many of the features shown in this guide.
+Our complete [Angular sample apps](https://github.com/okta/samples-js-angular) are built using the Angular SDK.
+For a simple integration, we recommend using the Angular SDK.
+However, in certain cases it is preferable to use the Auth SDK directly, as shown here.

 ## Prerequisites

-If you do not already have a  **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).
+If you don't already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).

 ### Add an OpenID Connect Client

-* Sign in to the Okta Developer Dashboard, and select **Create New App**
+* Sign in to the Okta Developer Dashboard and select **Create New App**.
 * Choose **Single Page App (SPA)** as the platform, then populate your new OpenID Connect application with appropriate values for your app.
 For example:

 | Setting              | Value                                               |